White flowering plants fill the foreground with a village and distant mountains in the background under a clear sky.

 Snoring

-So I wondered: “How to deal with this?”
-It was already late and going somewhere else would mean disturbing other people and it would not be easy to find an available spot somewhere in a different room.
-I realised that it was my own attitude towards the snoring that made me disturbed and that if I wanted to sleep well I needed to make peace with the phenomenon.
-So in stead of looking at it in a hateful way I could try to find in it something that I could appreciate.
-Funny enough contemporary classical music came to mind.
-I had learned to at least appreciate the atonal experimental art music that sounds so different from the well known big composers of before.
-There were even new ways of beauty that I had discovered just by allowing the possibility that it could be beautiful in its own way.
+I realised that it was my attitude towards the snoring that disturbed me and that I needed to make peace with the phenomenon.
+So in stead of looking at it in a hateful way I could try to find in it something that I could accept.
+Contemporary classical music came to mind.
+Earlier I had learned to appreciate experimental art music that sounds so very different than the famous compositions of before.

-So I decided to listen to the snoring as if I was in a concert-hall discovering new harmonics, rhythms and melodies.
-And then the funny thing happend, I woke up the next morning completely relaxed and with a feeling of contentment.
-In the years that followed it happened a few times that I was able to enjoy another snoring concert and being able to assure the snorer that he was doing me a favour.
+So I decided to listen as if I was in a concert-hall discovering new harmonics, rhythms and melodies.
+And then the funny thing happened, next morning I woke up completely relaxed and with a feeling of contentment.
+In the years that followed I enjoyed some more snoring concerts and was able to assure the snorers that they were doing me a favour.

-This reminds me of a poem that inspired me at the time to make peace with the snoring incident, simply by changing my attitude.
-For me, in this poem, ´He´ and ´You´ are the unknowable totality of life itself.
+It was a poem that inspired me at the time to make peace with the snoring, simply by changing my attitude towards it.
+To conclude this months journal I would like to share it with you.
+Not as a truth to believe in but as an invitation to explore.
+For me, in this poem, ´He´ and ´You´ are unknowable totality or life itself.
 And ´Abbah´ an anchor to relate to the vastness and intimacy of that.

 Come whatever is Your will